cernopendata/cms-opendata-guide/docs/index.md

 # CMS Open Data Guide

 !!!
 Warning
-    This page is under construction
+    This guide is under construction

 Welcome to the guide for CMS open data.
 This guide is brought to you by the CMS open data group, on a best-effort basis.
 All software and instructions are provided "as is", without warranty of any kind.
 This is ongoing work and we appreciate your feedback and/or your help building this guide.